IndustryVault/dbt_core_package/README.md

 * stage_column_description - the description of the column
 * stage_column_type - the type information for a column
 * allow_null - whether the source data allows null values in this column
+* raw_schema - a variable set in every project which refers to the table name in raw you want to derive the data_dictionary from

 To use this set of macros you first must create a dictionary (the model is referenced by ```{{ref('data_dictionary')}}```) that meets the above requirements.
 You may, of course, have additional information in your dictionary but the above fields are directly referenced by the macros so they must be present.